scivision/fortran-pathlib/API.md

 longname("C:/PROGRA~1")  !< "C:/Program Files"
 ```

 Get path relative to other path.
+This is a purely lexical operation.

 ```fortran
 relative_to(base, other)